 Lapis echoed that, noting that “especially when taken together with the banner years we’ve had in 2021 and 2022, this legislative session proved that California is committed to turning the tide on the completely unsustainable ‘take-make-waste’ consumption economy.”

 He does see some unfinished business, such as clarifying expiration dates and phasing out toxic and unrecyclable plastic, as well as work to “reduce the impacts of disposal and to support reuse.”

 “Year after year, the California legislature continues to show courage in tackling contentious environmental issues despite a well-funded corporate lobbying-industrial complex dedicated to preserving the status quo,” he said, adding that “we are lucky to have a lot of legislators and staff who have really gotten into the weeds on waste-reduction policy, which has really allowed us to tackle a lot of important issues at once.”

 This story has been updated with the information that SB 303 and SB 665 were vetoed Oct.
-8 and SB 244 was signed into law Oct.
-10.
+8.

 A version of this story appeared in Resource Recycling on Oct.
 4.